Ian-Fogelman/Ian-blog/_posts/2020-09-03-Getting-Started-With-SnowFlake-Intro.markdown

 <br>
 <br>

-For these post I am going to assume that you have signed up and stood up your test instance of SnowFlake.
+For these posts I am going to assume that you have signed up and stood up your test instance of SnowFlake.

 <br>
 <br>